6MA-606/Zyos/README.md

 # Zyos

-Make `window.fetch()` easier to use.
+Simplifying `window.fetch()` for easier HTTP requests.

-This is a simple wrapper around `window.fetch()` that makes it easier to use.
-It's a small library that provides a simple API to make HTTP requests.
+Zyos is a small library that wraps around `window.fetch()` to make it simpler to use for HTTP requests.
+It offers a straightforward API for working with requests and responses.

+> **Note:** Zyos is designed for modern browsers that support `window.fetch()`.
+If you're targeting older browsers, you might need a polyfill.

+> **Note:** Zyos works best with JSON data.
+If you need to handle other data types, you'll need to customize the library.

+> **Note:** This library was created by **Sittha Manittayakul, a 3rd-year student at King Mongkut's University of Technology Thonburi (KMUTT)**, as part of the INT222 project for the 1st semester of the 2024 academic year.

 ## Installation